st-tech/ppf-contact-solver/README.md

 To get the ball ⚽ rolling, we'll configure a Docker environment 🐳 to minimize any trouble 🤯 that 🥊 hits you.
 Rest assured 😌, all the steps below are verified to run without errors via automated GitHub Actions (see `.github/workflows/getting-started.yml`
 ).

 The tested runner is the Ubuntu NVIDIA GPU-Optimized Image for AI and HPC with an NVIDIA Tesla T4 (16 GB VRAM).
 This is not a self-hosted runner, meaning that each time the runner 🚀 launches, all environments are 🌱 fresh.
+The tested NVIDIA driver version and the running Linux kernel can both be seen in the GitHub Actions tab summary.

 > [!NOTE]
 > If you wish to install our solver on a headless remote machine, SSH into the server with port forwarding using the following command: